 Fans of thrillers: these are all the Riley Sager Books ranked with reviews!
 I have read all of the books by Riley Sager, so I can attest to what they are all about and exactly who the author Riley Sager books are best for.
 So, let’s get to it!

-I read my first of the books by Riley Sager earlier this year, and I was hooked!
+After I read my first of the books by Riley Sager, I was hooked!
 Despite being such an avid reader, I am VERY critical of thrillers.
 I often find them to be too predictable or the characters to be too sinister (and not multi-faceted).

 But, there was something about the thrillers by author Riley Sager that was so readable, with such unique storylines and complex characters.
 While they aren’t personally my favorite books ever, I just genuinely enjoyed the books by Riley Sager and became determined to read them all and post all the best Riley Sager books ranked with reviews.